agargallis/agargalliis/README.md

 <a href="https://agargallis.github.io">↗️Check Me↖️</a>

 # 👋 Hi, I'm Antonis Gargallis

-Welcome to my GitHub profile!
-I'm just a student in the University of Athens (UOA) and a beginner developer who is trying step by step to learn lots of interesting Informatics and Maths skills.

----

-# 🌟 About Me
 - 🎓 **Education**: Department of Informatics and Telecommunications.
 - 💻 **Skills**: Learner in C and VHDL.
  <p align="center">